Popular search terms:

 • The loan must meet local laws.

-• The newly purchased property guarantees the loan.
-If the loan doesn’t get paid, then the bank can claim the property.
+• If the loan doesn’t get paid, then the bank can claim the property.

 The bank loan moves ahead of the governments claim to the property when the purchase price equals the loan amount.